Celebrate our Centennial 1925-2025 Save the Dates

 Hello, I live in the Tryon area.
 Can non-lake residents use the lake?

 Lake Lanier is a private lake.
 Therefore, lake access if for deeded Lake Lanier property owners only.
-There is no public landing.
+There is no public landing or access for swimming, boating ,or watersports.

 I am a realtor and I have a prospective property owner asking about Lake Lanier.
 What limitations are established concerning the type of watercraft, including horsepower and types of motors allowed?
 I've heard there is a public landing?

-The regulations at Lake Lanier are unique since the lake bed is owned by the Town of Tryon and they do not specify boat size or horsepower limits.
+The regulations at Lake Lanier are unique since the lake bed is owned by the Town of Tryon and they have not specified boat size or horsepower limits.
 The only specific regulation states that no Houseboats are allowed.
-It is also unique in that building permits are issued by both the Town and Greenville County.
-The Town regulates, and the Civic Association through membership recommends guidelines, for safety on the lake and the surrounding area.
-Therefore, please refer here for specific regulations: www.https://tryon-nc.com/wp-content/uploads/2014/10/lake-lanier-regulations-and-restrictions.pdf.
+The Association has weight limits at its privately owned landing and provides access by fob lease with approved application to waterfront or deeded property owners at the private landing to help with safety on the lake.
+Specific Town regulations: www.https://tryon-nc.com/wp-content/uploads/2014/10/lake-lanier-regulations-and-restrictions.pdf.

+Watercraft typical of June 24, 2010 and prior years are reviewed for application with a dry weight limit less than 5,000 lbs. per deed and bylaw restrictions.
 Historically, watercraft have been ski boats such as Chris Craft, Correct Craft, Master Craft, fishing boats, and Pontoon Boats in the 16-19 foot range which create minimal wake.
 In the last couple of years, this has changed some with a few larger boats and wake boats that are creating damage to shores and boathouses.
-Presently, the Town hasn't stepped in to regulate watercraft size or horsepower.
+Presently, the Town hasn't stepped in to regulate watercraft size or horsepower but the Association has begun to enforce weight limits through their bylaws and their landing use.
 It is important that all property owners be mindful of shoreline and property damage that can occur due to oversized boats.
 Boaters are responsible for their wake and damage they may cause.
-The LLCA is not a homeowner's association and doesn't have the authority to implement regulations.
 Please inform your buyers that it is important to note the lake is small and in a few places quite narrow; therefore, sizing a boat accordingly may decrease potential hazards.

-Therefore, we work to educate each other to maintain best practices so that we can maintain a beautiful private lake with safety in mind for property owners with deeded rights to enjoy.
+Therefore, the Association works to educate regarding best practices so that we can maintain a beautiful private lake with safety in mind for property owners with deeded rights to enjoy.
 Please note there is only one landing which is owned by the LLCA and isn't public.
 Property owners with deeded lake rights can use the landing, are encouraged to join the LLCA, and we control access through a key fob gate access system at the landing to ensure better security.

 What are the rules for placing buoys or mooring boats in front of my boathouse or dock?